treasure-data/digdag/digdag-docs/src/concepts.md

 ## Projects and revisions

 In Digdag, workflows are packaged together with other files used in the workflows.
-Files can be anything such as SQL scripts, Python/Ruby/Shell scripts, configuration files, etc. This set of files is called project.
+The files can be anything such as SQL scripts, Python/Ruby/Shell scripts, configuration files, etc. This set of the workflow definitions is called project.

 When project is uploaded to a Digdag server, Digdag server inserts a new version and keeps old versions.
 A version of a project is called revision.
 When you run a workflow, Digdag uses the latest revision by default.
-But you can use old revisions for following purposes:
+But you can also use old revisions for following purposes:

 * Check the definition of a past workflow execution.
 * Run a workflow using a old revision to reproduce the same results with before.
 * Revert to a old revision to fix problems introduced in the latest revision by accident.

 A project can contain multiple workflows.
-You should create a new project if a new workflow is unrelated from others because all workflows in the project will be updated together when you upload a new revision.
+But you should create a new project if a new workflow is not related to others.
+A reason is that all workflows in a project will be updated together when you upload a new revision.

 ## Sessions and attempts